vividfax/vividfax.github.io/_projects/planthood.md

 <div class="indent">

 Drew a **content map** that laid out the features of the app.
-Then put together an **interaction map** detailing every choice and interaction the user could make.
+Then put together **interaction maps** detailing every choice and interaction the user could make.

 </div><br>